Glossary of Pulmonary Hypertension (PH) Terms

 Pulmonary hypertension (PH): Pulmonary hypertension is a general term used to describe high pressure in the pulmonary arteries from any cause.
 Read more about types of PH

 Pulmonary hypertension gene: See BMPR2 gene.
-Others may yet be discovered.
+Others are yet be discovered.

 Pulmonary thromboendarterectomy (PTE): A surgical procedure to remove a blood clot (or clots) in the pulmonary arteries in the lungs.